The People vs. George Lucas

-In June 2014, it was reported that a sequel was in development though as of 2022 it has not been released.
+In June 2014, it was reported that a sequel was in development, though it has not been released as of 2025.

 Background and contents

-The film begins with a brief history of Lucas' career leading up to the release of Star Wars in 1977.
+The film begins with a brief history of George Lucas' career leading up to the release of Star Wars in 1977.
 The rest of the film is structured by inter-cutting interviews with many different fans, academics, film critics, former colleagues of Lucas, well-known writers in the science fiction/fantasy genre and others.
 The narrative of the film shows the complex relationship between Lucas and his fans, as well as how and why Star Wars achieved its mass appeal.